SymphonyQL/SymphonyQL/docs/schema-java.md

 }
 ```

-It is equivalent to the GraphQL Input Type:
+The snippet above will produce the following GraphQL type:
 ```graphql
 input NestedArgInput {
     id: String!